JohnB/stormpath_test/README.md

 Test out the stormpath service

-# Notes while testing its UI
+# Notes while testing its web UI and ruby gem
 - I may have logged in only once before, and don't remember the signup process, so when confronted with a dialog that asks for "tenant name" I'm really flummoxed.
 - https://api.stormpath.com/forgotTenant helps me out..
 - When I see the "tenant name" I'm pretty sure I've never seen it before.
 Its a Heroku-style mashup like "blue-swan" or "melting-sunshine"